 Here are our volunteer needs:

-Mammal rehabilitation in your home - Mammal rehabbers work with wildlife native to our area - mainly squirrels, possums, raccoons, and rabbits.
+Mammal rehabilitation in your home- accepting applications for mammal volunteers now!
+Mammal rehabbers work with wildlife native to our area - mainly squirrels, possums, raccoons, and rabbits.
 More experienced rehabbers may work with skunks and foxes.
 BWR currently doesn't have the capacity to rehab larger mammals such as coyotes, large cats, or bears; these are transferred to facilities out of the area.
 Wildlife rehabilitation in your home requires a safe, quiet, climate controlled area such as a spare bedroom, spare bathroom, or outbuilding where the mammals can be housed.
 This area should be away from household pets.
 BWR will provide all materials and all training needed - if have the room at your home and you're willing to learn, we need you!
 BWR will never give a new volunteer more than they can handle.

-Hotline volunteers - Hotline volunteers speak to members of the public who call in needing help with orphaned or injured wildlife.
+Hotline volunteers - currently creating a waiting list for hotline volunteers.
+Hotline volunteers speak to members of the public who send in online forms regarding orphaned or injured wildlife.
 In the case of baby wildlife, BWR's main goal is to always try to help the finder reunite the baby with its mama!
 If this isn't possible, arrangements are made to get the animal to a BWR rehabber.
 As you can imagine, this is one of the MOST IMPORTANT BWR volunteer positions!
 All training is provided, and you will have a more experienced BWR volunteer at your disposal at all times with questions.
 This is a great way to help wildlife in need if you are unable to take them into your home!